sev-2/docs/docs/rest.md

 type BooksController struct {
 	raiden.ControllerBase
-	Http  string `path:"/books" type:"rest"` // [!code highlight]
 	Model models.Book // [!code highlight]
 }
 ```

 :::

-In that example, it use Book model, `/books` as the path, and rest type of controller.
+In that example, it uses the `Book` model, and the route will be determined by the controller's folder structure (e.g., if `BooksController` is in `controllers/books`, the route would be `/books`).
+For a detailed explanation of Raiden's convention-based routing, including dynamic routes, please refer to the [Controller documentation](./controller.md).
 When you execute `raiden run` it will create new REST API endpoints:

 ```